cube-js/cube/README.md

   - `dimension`: Time dimension name.
   - `dateRange`: An array of dates with following format '2015-01-01', if only one date specified the filter would be set exactly to this date.
 It supports rolling dates, in this case pass single array element with formar `last N days|weeks|months|years`.
 For example `['last 7 days']`.
   - `granularity`: A granularity for a time dimension, supports following values `day|week|month|year`.
-- `segments`: A segment is a named filter, created in the Data Schema.
+- `segments`: An array of segments.
+Segment is a named filter, created in the Data Schema.
 - `limit`: A row limit for your query.
 The hard limit is set to 5000 rows by default.

 ```js